How to Stick to the Diet You Choose

 - Is online or in-person support available to help me?
 Many programs have coaches or staff available to provide support and encouragement to keep you on the path to success.
 Many times when a past “dieter” graduates from the program, they can become a coach or mentor.
 They may or may not have a medical or nutrition background and could be getting monetary kickbacks from you being in the program.
 Utilize the support and check-ins, but go to your healthcare team first when making medical decisions.

 - What is the diet plan claiming to do?
 Buyer beware when it comes to persuading words, celebrity promotions and too good to be true outcomes.
 That could be evidence of a good marketing team, not a truly healthful meal plan.
 Trust your gut and do your research.

 Find an eating plan that encourages a balance of whole food sources: fruits, vegetables, whole grains and quality meats.
 It’s also great if the plan provides education to teach you how to choose and prepare healthful foods at home, and how to have flexibility when dining out.
 Finally, a plan should encourage exercise and teach you to find ways to be active during the day.

 Eating plans or diets are all around us, be sure to choose carefully!
 Get your healthcare team involved, and do your research on the style you plan to adopt.
 Be sure to consider flexibility, sustainability and enjoyment when making your decision.
 Don’t be afraid to change your mind – if you start a plan and you don’t feel great while doing it, find a better option!

-Look for our final post in this series by the CHI Health Nutrition Services team, next week!
+Read the final post in this series by the CHI Health Nutrition Services team – SMART goals!